-- (1) The judges may appoint any practitioners to be conveyancing counsel. - (2) The Court or a judge may -
+- (1) The judges may appoint any practitioners to be conveyancing counsel. - (2) The Court or a judge may - r.
+620 Part 25 - Mortgages, estates, trusts and sale of land

-- act on the opinion of conveyancing (a) counsel; and - (b) distribute business amongst conveyancing counsel as the judges consider appropriate.
+- (a) act on the opinion of conveyancing counsel; and - (b) distribute business amongst conveyancing counsel as the judges consider appropriate.